 - Limit the owners’ exposure to lawsuits by vacation home users and creditors.

 The vacation home where you and your loved ones have spent happy times together holds wonderful memories.
-Now may be the perfect time to discuss your desires for this special place with your estate planning attorney or wealth management advisor.
+Now may be the perfect time to discuss your desires for this special place with your estate planning attorney or financial professional.
 With forethought and careful documentation, you may be able to transition that property to the next generation while helping to preserve your close family relationship.